Prime Rate

 APR: 29.74% variable

 No rewards, but no annual fee either.
 Use it responsibly for 6 months and Capital One may increase your limit without asking.
+Higher credit limits help reduce your credit utilization ratio—the second most important factor in your FICO Score, accounting for 30% of your total score.

 Best for: Fair credit borrowers ready to prove themselves